Support Page Content

 Please be wary of any employers asking to use chat-only platforms or share personal information or asking for an initial investment/purchase.
 Confirm contact information, don’t share sensitive information via email, and report scams immediately.
 To find out more about job scam phishing and other malicious emails please visit the campus Information Security webpage.

-Handshake will continue to serve as the primary portal for students, alumni, and employers to access virtual career fair and employer event information.
+Handshake with Sac State will continue to serve as the primary portal for students, alumni, and employers to access virtual career fair and employer event information.

 Read the Latest